Zhangcj330/valuation-model-UI/README.md

 ### 3. Configure environment variables

-Create a `.env.local` file in the root directory with the following credentials:
+Create a `.env` file in the root directory with the following credentials:

 ```
 # Microsoft Authentication